joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-21-golden-sphere-inheritance.md

 def partition(subsets, which_subset, numbers_left):

-    # If all the subsets sum to the target, we're done
+    # If all the subsets sum to the target, we're done.
     if all([sum(subset) == target for subset in subsets]): print(subsets)
         return True

     # If we haven't solved, and there are no numbers left, it means that
-    # this branch won't work
+    # this branch won't work.
     elif len(numbers_left) == 0:
         return False

-    # The first thing here checks if we're beyond the last subset.
+    # Check if we're beyond the last subset.
     else:
         if which_subset == P:
             return False